stoneface86/gbapu/README.md

 ## Building

 Build the library using CMake and a C++ compiler that supports the C++17 standard.
-The only dependency is blip_buf (v1.1.0) and is included in this repository.

 To build the demos, set the `GBAPU_DEMOS` option to ON when configuring.
 The demo program creates a bunch of wav files demonstrating the use of the emulator.